 Introduction

 This TSI concerns the subsystem telematics applications for passenger services.
-This subsystem is functional according to Annex II to Directive 2008/57/EC.
+This subsystem is functional according to Annex II to Directive (EU) 2016/797.
 The application of this TSI therefore does not rely on the notion of new, renewed or upgraded subsystem, as is customary in the case of TSIs related to structural subsystems, except where it is specified in the TSI.

 The TSI will be implemented in phases: